 For the sake of keeping things simple, we will keep the explanation to a minimum.
 FM is the same mode

-used by your favorite FM music radio station.
-It is also commonly refered to as 'analog'.
+used by your favourite FM music radio station.
+It is also commonly referred to as 'analogue'.

 This is a fast growing digital mode.
 In fact, all three amateur radio repeaters in Wakulla County use this